 Firstly I apologise for my lack of blogs for the whole of August!
-It was peak wedding season for me so I was busy getting through editing.
+As an alternative Essex wedding photographer, I’ve been so busy!
+It was peak wedding season for me so I was tucked up at my desk getting through editing.
 Now that the season is calming down and I only have a handful of weddings left of 2019, I have a bit more time to blog!
 This week I thought I would share one of my favourite styled shoots of the year, shot at the beautiful Barns at Lodge Farm wedding venue in Essex.
 The shoot itself was one celebrating Americana and the wild west.

 A few years ago, driving through the Arizona desert on Route 66, a shoot idea began to form in my head.
 It was largely inspired by The Killer’s song ‘Runaways’: I pictured newly-weds driving out into the sunset across the desert, ready to start a new adventure together.
 I’ve always loved tribal and native American influences and these drove the style for the shoot.
 I really wanted to create a feeling of an exciting, nomadic fresh start and a couple ready for their next free spirited adventure.